 - SLOW DOWN!
 Pay attention.
-There’s lots of pedestrians and bikers out there
+There are lots of pedestrians and bikers out there

 - Put down the cell phone.
-Absolutely no using it while driving
+Do not use it while driving

 - Remember, bikes can use the full lane.
 If behind one, slow down and be patient

 - Be attentive at intersections and driveways and check all directions.
 Bikes and pedestrians can be coming from all directions on sidewalks, even when traffic is going one way

 - Do not overtake and pass other vehicles stopped for pedestrians

 - STOP when you see flashing lights at the mid-block crosswalks along N. Roosevelt Boulevard.
 Only proceed once pedestrians and cyclists have exited the crosswalk

 - After parking on the street use the "Dutch Reach" (use your right hand furthest from the door) and look for bicycles before opening the door